 Why not put it in a big hole?

-The problem with putting it to landfill is that they can release toxins.
-Batteries, Televisions, and computers get thrown out, and they contain substances like arsenic, acids, lead, and others which eventually end up in our environment.
+The problem with putting it in landfills is that it can release toxins.
+Batteries, Televisions, and computers get thrown out, and they contain substances like arsenic, acids, lead, and others, which eventually end up in our environment.
 They seep into the soil and groundwater due to rainfall.

 More than 60 million plastic bottles end up in landfills and incinerators every day – a total of about 22 billion last year

-A lot of our trash doesn’t even make it to landfill.
+A lot of our trash doesn’t even make it to landfills.
 It gets thrown on the ground or blown off the truck and finally ends up in the ocean.
 Plastic is one of those big evil guys that we are trying to cut out here.
 It is the leading cause of death in marine life.
-1 million seabirds die from plastic each year and 100,000 marine creatures a year die from plastic entanglement.
-As a result of fisheries discarding the nets into the ocean.
+1 million seabirds die from plastic each year and 100,000 marine creatures a year die from plastic entanglement due to fisheries discarding the nets into the ocean.

 Ok, but let’s take a quick look at a landfill.